levi0206/lerblog2/content/posts/autodiff.md

 \dot{x_1} & = \frac{\partial L}{\partial x_1} = \dot{h^{1,1}}w_{1,1}
 \end{aligned}
 $$
-I'm sorry I'm lazy to draw the graph.
+You can draw the graph yourself.
+The computation can be represented in the vector form

 ## Example: Backpropagation through Time